Courtyard by Marriott Toronto Downtown

-Our Advanced Certified Scrum Master (A-CSM) course + Agile Release Planning Workshop approach is unique.
+Our Certified Scrum Master Advanced Training (A-CSM) course + Agile Release Planning Workshop Toronto approach is unique.

 The purpose of this course is to prepare you for and assess that you have achieved the next step to CSP-SM (Certified Scrum Professional – SM).

-Unlike others, we offer a two-day interactive Advanced Certified Scrum Master course together with a one-day Agile Release Planning Workshop.
+Unlike others, we offer a two-day interactive Advanced Certified Scrum Master Course Toronto together with a one-day Agile Release Planning Workshop.